 Identification difficulty | Quite evident to define | Quite hard to discover, unobvious |

-To make a long story short, functional requirements describe what features and functions a software system must have to enable flawless and uninterrupted operation.
+To make a long story short, functional requirements describe what features and functions a solution must have to enable flawless and uninterrupted operation.
 They are derived from the business idea and responsible for the basic system behavior.

 On the other hand, non-functional requirements help determine how the system should work and how to provide users with a seamless experience.
 At this stage, consider the performance, convenience, and usability of your future product.

-Although functional and non-functional requirements in software engineering sound easy to reveal, they often leave companies perplexed.
+Although functional and non-functional requirements in software development sound easy to reveal, they often leave companies perplexed.
 Understanding the differences between them is essential for a successful outcome.
-Thus, having a software development partner by your side will help cast light on the subject, optimize project time and costs, avoid major pitfalls, and ultimately deliver a robust product.
+Thus, having a technology partner by your side will help cast light on the subject, optimize project time and costs, avoid major pitfalls, and ultimately deliver a robust product.

-Velvetech is staffed with experienced teams of BAs, PMs, and developers who aspire to know more about your project idea.
-Our expertise goes far beyond project estimations and ensures custom software solutions meet the most challenging requirements.
+Velvetech is staffed with experienced teams of BAs, PMs, and developers who aspire to know more about your tech idea.
+Our expertise goes far beyond project estimations and covers all aspects of business analysis and IT consulting services to ensure custom software solutions meet the most challenging needs.
 Share with us your vision and we will help with its realization.